 If the entity or individual who is in control of the domain name registration cannot be identified, the party with access to that information (e.g. the privacy/proxy service or registrar) is expected to provide information concerning the entity or individual who is in control of the domain name registration so that the investigation can establish what role the entity or individual played in the DNS abuse and further abuse can be mitigated.

-If the entity can be identified, it is expected that the entity will either want to be notified of and mitigation any associated crime/abuse, or the entity will be an alleged perpetrator of crime/abuse subject to further investigation.
+If the entity can be identified, it is expected that the entity will either want to be notified of and mitigate any associated crime/abuse, or the entity is the abuser and subject to further investigation.

 Criminal Activity/DNS Abuse Mitigation – Notification